 That is when I thought of ginger nut biscuits!
-Do I have any ginger nut biscuit fans here?
-The classic biscuit that Nanna always had a packet in her pantry just waiting to feed her grandchildren?
-Well that’s what my Nan did and still does hehe.
-I love ginger nut biscuits, especially with a cuppa tea, a nostalgic afternoon tea treat indeed.
-Using these biscuits I thought was perfect for this slice as they’re already ginger infused so no need to guess and then keep testing this slice if I added too little or too much ground ginger.
+Do I have any gingernut biscuit fans here?
+This classic biscuit tis one that my Nanna always had in her pantry, just waiting for her grandchildren to come and gobble them up.
+I love gingernut biscuits, especially with a cuppa tea, a nostalgic afternoon tea treat indeed.
+I thought using these particular biscuits would be perfect for this slice recipe.
+They already have ginger infused, making it a lot easier to just add a small amount of extra ginger in the icing.

 - You first crush the biscuits in your food processor and if you don’t have one, I’ve shared an alternative method for you in the recipe.
 Then add your crushed biscuits to a mixing bowl.

 - In a small pot you melt together your butter and condensed milk until smooth.
 Pour this over your crushed biscuits, mix until well combined, press into the lined pan, refrigerate until firm and voila, your base is made.

 - One note I would like to make here is when you have pressed the base mixture into the pan, you’ll notice some melted butter beginning to settle on top, as though it hasn’t been mixed through the crushed biscuits enough.
 This occurrence is completely ok!
 It will set and then be covered up with the icing.

 - Press base mixture into your lined square pan and refrigerate.

 - To create the icing, you will use the same pot as you before.
 Add all the icing ingredients, mix over a medium heat until golden and smooth with no lumps remaining.
 This icing is thick!